THE BIDDING PROCESS

 - The bid price is then calculated based on the total of the quantities and unit prices.

 - Bids are submitted electronically for WisDOT review.

-- Bid results are than posted electronically stating the total bid prices for all contractor submissions.
+- Bid results are then posted electronically stating the total bid prices for all contractor submissions.

 - When WisDOT accepts the low bidders bid, the bidder must provide a performance bond.

 - Once the low bid is accepted by WisDOT a “notice to proceed” is sent to the contractor.
-For a variety of reasons it may be several weeks to several months before the notice to proceed is sent.
+For a variety of bid review reasons it may be several weeks to a month before the notice to proceed is sent.
 On occasion it can take longer.